cpm-cmake/CPM.cmake/README.md

 # CPM

 CPM is a CMake script that adds dependency management capabilities to CMake.
-It's built as an extension of CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module with easier syntax and version control.
+It's built as an extension of CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module with that adds version control and simpler usage.

 ## Supported projects